haimengzhao/academic/content/publication/zhao-2022-qfedinf/index.md

 ---
-title: "Exact Decomposition of Quantum Channels for Non-IID Quantum Federated Learning"
+title: "Non-IID Quantum Federated Learning with One-shot Communication Complexity"
-date: 2022-09-02
+date: 2023-01-18
 authors: ["Haimeng Zhao"]
-publication_types: ["3"]
+publication_types: ["2"]
-abstract: "Federated learning refers to the task of performing machine learning with decentralized data from multiple clients while protecting data security and privacy.
-Works have been done to incorporate quantum advantage in such scenarios.
-However, when the clients' data are not independent and identically distributed (IID), the performance of conventional federated algorithms deteriorates.
-In this work, we explore this phenomenon in the quantum regime with both theoretical and numerical analysis.
-We further prove that a global quantum channel can be exactly decomposed into channels trained by each client with the help of local density estimators.
-It leads to a general framework for quantum federated learning on non-IID data with one-shot communication complexity.
-We demonstrate it on classification tasks with numerical simulations."
+abstract: "Federated learning refers to the task of machine learning based on decentralized data from multiple clients with secured data privacy.
+Recent studies show that quantum algorithms can be exploited to boost its performance.
+However, when the clients’ data are not independent and identically distributed (IID), the performance of conventional federated algorithms is known to deteriorate.
+In this work, we explore the non-IID issue in quantum federated learning with both theoretical and numerical analysis.
+We further prove that a global quantum channel can be exactly decomposed into local channels trained by each client with the help of local density estimators.
+This observation leads to a general framework for quantum federated learning on non-IID data with one-shot communication complexity.
+Numerical simulations show that the proposed algorithm outperforms the conventional ones significantly under non-IID settings."
 featured: true
-publication: ""
+publication: "Quantum Machine Intelligence, 5(1), 3."
 url_pdf: "https://arxiv.org/pdf/2209.00768"
 url_code: "https://github.com/JasonZHM/quantum-fed-infer"
 ---